 Bearded dragons live best on their own, but if you want to cohabitate, check out what a bearded dragon can live with.

-When male bearded dragons go into their mating season, which is roughly one month after brumation, they need to communicate to female beardies they’re ready to mate.
+When male bearded dragons go into their mating season, roughly one month after brumation, they need to communicate to female beardies they’re ready to mate.

 The most common form this takes is a quick and jerky head-bob.

-When you see this happening while the male is around a female, it means the male is ready for mating.
+When you see this happening while the male is around a female, the male is ready for mating.

-The female then typically responds with a slow arm-wave to show she’s accepting his offer.
+The female typically responds with a slow arm wave to show she accepts his offer.

 Then the two reptiles mate.

-This jerky head-bobbing also gives a sign to other males in the area how this male has pegged the female as his own for now, and everyone else should back off.
+This jerky head-bobbing also shows other males in the area how this male has pegged the female as his own for now, and everyone else should back off.

 Though head-bobbing is often associated with challenging for territory, if the head-bobbing is very slow and deliberate, it is possibly a sign of submission.

-When a larger male approaches a smaller and challenges with a fast-bob, it would be expected the submissive sign back with a slow-bob and arm-wave to avoid a fight it can’t win.
+When a larger male approaches a smaller and challenges with a fast-bob, the submissive sign would be expected back with a slow-bob and arm-wave to avoid a fight it can’t win.